How to Create a User Account / Company Profile

-Posting Jobs & Internships
+Posting On-Campus/STEP Jobs

 Once your STEP position is approved, you must create a new job/posting in Handshake to advertise your position for a minimum of two weeks.